-In this area of study, students will develop the design prepared in Unit 3 into infographics or dynamic data visualisations that address your research topic or question by applying the problem-solving stages of development and evaluation.
+In this area of study, students will develop the design prepared in Unit 3 into infographics or dynamic data visualisations that address your research topic or question by applying the problem-solving stages of development and evaluation whilst monitoring progress of the project plan.
 Students will use software tools and functions of database and/or spreadsheet software and data visualisation software to support the types of data being manipulated to transform the designs into infographics or dynamic data visualisations.
+Students will evaluate their solution based on their own criteria developed in unit 3.

-Outcome 1: On completion of this unit the student should be able to develop and evaluate infographics or dynamic data visualisations that present findings in response to a research question, and assess the effectiveness of the project plan in monitoring progress.
+Outcome 1: On completion of this unit the student should be able to develop and evaluate infographics and/or dynamic data visualisations that meet requirements and assess the effectiveness of the project plan.

-2 Cybersecurity: data and information security
+2 Cybersecurity: data security

 In this area of study, students will focus on data and information security and its importance to an organisation.
 You will investigate security strategies used by an organisation to manage the storage, communication and disposal of data and information in their networked environment.
-You will examine threats to this data and information, and evaluate the methods an organisation uses to protect their data and information.
-You will consider the consequences for an organisation that fails to protect their data and information and recommend strategies to reduce threats to data and information, taking into account key legal requirements and any ethical issues faced by the organisation.
+You will examine threats to this data and information and evaluate the methods an organisation uses to protect their data and information.
+You will consider the consequences for an organisation that fails to protect their data and information and recommend strategies to reduce threats to data and information, taking into account key legal requirements and any ethical issues faced by the organisation including issues posed by using artificial intelligence.
+Students apply systems thinking skills when investigating data and information security strategies within an organisation, and when recommending strategies to reduce threats.

-Outcome 2: On completion of this unit the student should be able to respond to a teacher-provided case study to investigate the current data and information security strategies of an organisation, examine the threats to the security of data and information, and recommend strategies to improve current practices.
+Outcome 2: On completion of this unit the student should be able to respond to a teacher-provided case study to analyse the impact of a data breach on an organisation, identify and evaluate threats, evaluate current security strategies and make recommendations to improve security strategies.